Enabling this provides you with more accurate distances to providers and locations

 Our program is recognized by the national Academy of Certified Brain Injury Specialists as an Alliance Member, reflecting our program’s commitment to staff training and excellence in care through this national certification process.

-This location is one of five skilled-nursing-facility-based rehabilitation programs in the country to be accredited by the Commission on Accreditation of Rehabilitation Programs (CARF) as a brain injury specialty program.
+The Spectrum Health Rehab and Nursing Center on Kalamazoo Avenue in Grand Rapids is one of five skilled-nursing-facility-based rehabilitation programs in the country to be accredited by the Commission on Accreditation of Rehabilitation Programs (CARF) as a brain injury specialty program.